guilhermessantos/universe/README.md

 # Universe

-Display and organize the design system of your project, providing consultation for front end and design.
+Display and organize the design system of your project, providing consultation for the frontend and design.

 ## Table of contents